-Net & Court Games provide fun and engaging ways to develop physical literacy across the four domains as outlined below.
+Net & Court Games provide fun and engaging ways to develop physical literacy across the four domains outlined below.
+The below key elements are a focus in the Program Planner.
+When planning your sessions look at the 'examples of how these can be developed' to help develop these effectively.

-Physical Psychological Social Cognitive Key Elements Object Manipulation Movement Skills Engagement and Enjoyment Collaboration Perceptual Awareness Reasoning these can be developed equipment.
+Physical Psychological Social Cognitive Key Elements Object Manipulation Movement Skills Engagement and Enjoyment Collaboration Perceptual Awareness Reasoning Examples of how these could be developed Allow participants to choose their equipment.
 Provide a variety of equipment e.g. different ball sizes.
+Develop the required skills needed for activities to be successful and progressive.
 Adjust game rules to allow for success.
 Incorporate a balance of noncompetitive and competitive activities.
 Discuss the benefits of working as a team.
 Encourage communication between participants in game situations.
 Provide opportunities where participants can make decisions and solve problems.
 Provide opportunities where participants must move and orientate themselves.